verekia/js-stack-from-scratch/README.md

 Welcome to my modern JavaScript stack tutorial: **JavaScript Stack from Scratch**.

 This is a minimalistic and straight-to-the-point guide to assembling a JavaScript stack.
 It requires some general programming knowledge, and JavaScript basics. **It focuses on wiring tools together** and giving you the **simplest possible example** for each tool.
 You can see this tutorial as *a way to write your own boilerplate from scratch*.

-You don't need to use this entire stack if you build a simple web page with a few JS interactions of course (a combination of Babel + jQuery is enough!) but if you want to build a web app that scales, and need help setting things up, this tutorial will work great for you.
+You don't need to use this entire stack if you build a simple web page with a few JS interactions of course (a combination of Babel + jQuery is enough!), but if you want to build a web app that scales, and need help setting things up, this tutorial will work great for you.

 Since the goal of this tutorial is to assemble various tools, I do not go into details about how these tools work individually.
 Refer to their documentation or find other tutorials if you want to acquire deeper knowledge in them.